bjornandreaaslund/TDT17_mini_project/README.md

     ├── yolov5                  # Reposetory from ultralytics that is adapted to our task ├── run.py                  # Code to run the model in Google Colaboratory └── README.md

+## Data
+The data is not uploaded because of privacy issues, and the code can therefore not run as it is.
+The data was organized with the following folder names.

+    ├── datasets
+        ├── train
+            ├── images
+            └── labels
+        └── val
+            ├── images
+            └── labels